 HS Milfontes Beach Hotel (3*) or similar

 HS Milfontes Beach is located in Southern Portugal, about two hours from either Lisbon or Faro airports.
-It enjoys one of the best spots in the village of Vila Nova de Milfontes, on the main seafront avenue, overlooking both the north and southern banks of the river Mira, its golden sandy beaches and the estuary opening out to the Atlantic Ocean.
+It enjoys one of the best spots in the village of Vila Nova de Milfontes, on the main seafront avenue, overlooking both the north and south banks of the river Mira, its golden sandy beaches, and the estuary opening out to the Atlantic Ocean.
 It is just the ideal place to spend a summer or winter holiday.

 The rooms have fantastic views of the beach and the river estuary or the pool.
 From your room to the beach is a 2-minute walk, and as you wake up and look outside it feels you’re already there.